olga-perederieieva/TAsK/README.md

 ```<ISP_SCALE>: {0.15}```

-Another parameter of parameter the improved social pressure algorithm.
+The parameter of the improved social pressure algorithm that is used to divide all paths
+into two sets.
 This value must be set to a positive number even if improved social pressure is not used.

 ```<NEWTON_STEPS>: {SINGLE}```